Hey, it’s me again!

 Glad you’re back for another blog post from yours truly.
 It’s been a crazy couple of weeks for us here at Beardon–lots of site launching for the developers and, in preparation of the coming months, a lot of file organization for me.
 However, I’m taking time today to pay tribute, in a pretty typical blog post kind of way, to the many ways that Beardon makes us all feel valued.
 Today is going to be labeled…

-3 Ways of Making Your Employees Feel Valued
+3 Ways to Make Your Employees Feel Valued

 The following is a list of things I feel that employees should either hear or see their bosses doing on a daily basis.
 Although the employer has all the say in who sticks around, why not feel valued for the work that you do by those around you?
 The best bosses are the ones that care about their employees, cater to their clients’ needs, and successfully run a business at the same time.
 It sounds tricky, but maybe a numbered list will help someone somewhere 😉